 Concussions are typically associated with grossly normal structural neuroimaging studies.
 In other words, unlike other injuries, concussions are usually injuries no one sees and, contrary to popular belief, don't show up on most magnetic resonance imaging (MRI) exams or CT scans.

-Because conventionial neuroimaging contributes little to concussion evaluation and management, [1,4] the 4th international consensus statement on sport-related concussion, the 2013 American Academy of Neurology concusson guidelines, [2 the 2013 American Medical Society for Sports Medicine position statement on concussion in sport, and the American Academy of Pediatric's 2010 Clinical Report on Sport-Related Concussion in Children and Adolescents all state that conventional CT or MRI scans of the brain are not needed or recommended in the vast majority of concussions..
+Because conventionial neuroimaging contributes little to concussion evaluation and management, [1,4] the 4th international consensus statement on sport-related concussion, the 2013 American Academy of Neurology concusson guidelines, [2 the 2013 American Medical Society for Sports Medicine position statement on concussion in sport, the American Academy of Pediatric's 2010 Clinical Report on Sport-Related Concussion in Children and Adolescents, as well as a first-of-its-kind 2015 Canadian study all state that conventional CT or MRI scans of the brain are not needed or recommended in the vast majority of concussions. (the Canadian study found that neuroimaging was normal in 78% of cases of children and adolescents with sports-related concussion)

 All acknowledge, however, that CT or MRI are valuable and should be used when there is or has been: